OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-tools-ie.md

 There are two ways to switch the Trident webview.
 You can run a simple command in a command prompt, or you can install a version of Office that uses Trident by default.
 We recommend the first method.
 But you should use the second in the following scenarios.

 - Your project was developed with Visual Studio and IIS.
-It isn't node.js-based.
+It isn't Node.js based.
 - You want to be absolutely robust in your testing.
 - If for any reason the command line tool doesn't work.